 Today I want to talk about the other kind of SPAM.
 If you get e-mail, use Facebook, Twitter,...

 “We all think we’re so different, and we’re not.”
 These wise words come from cartoonist Jim Unger, who died earlier today.
-You might recognize his Herman strip to the left – the series has run in newspapers for years, and has been a reliable source of genuine (if sometimes bittersweet!) chuckles.
+You might recognize his comic strip, "Herman" – the series has run in newspapers for years, and has been a reliable source of genuine (if sometimes bittersweet!) chuckles.
 If you’ve never had the opportunity to spend some time with Herman, I urge you to clear some time in the schedule and do so STAT!

 Cartoons are a particularly powerful way to increase the amount of humor in your life.
 The logical part of our mind reacts to the language used in a joke, but to reach the subconscious mind – where the most powerful, primal emotions reside – you need imagery.
 The best cartoons combine funny language with side-splitting imagery for an intense humor experience.